 Tenure-Track Position Opening

 SALARY RANGE: Commensurate with qualifications and experience

-- Demonstrated potential for continued development of research, scholarly and creative activities.
+- Demonstrated potential for continued development of research, scholarly, and creative activities in global sociology.

 - Demonstrated commitment to working successfully with a diverse student population.

 - Evidence of scholarship in Global Sociology.

 - Successful teaching in global sociology and in one or more of the following: international social problems and conflict, political sociology, political economy, research methods, and/or sociological theory.